ericgundrum/squidhall/docs/tutorial-content-module-files.md

 The test page should load and present you with a view of the 3D space.
 It might take a while before all the assets are loaded and you can navigate around.
 If it fails to load take a look at the web browser console and see if there are any clues to why in the debug and error messages there.

-You should be able to 'walk' up to the art panel or table you used in the tutorial and visually verify the expected image are sized and positioned as you expected them.
+You should be able to 'walk up' to the art panel or table you used in the tutorial and visually verify the expected image are sized and positioned as you expected them.
 If the images are not there at all take a look at the web browser console and see if there are any clues to why in the debug and error messages there.

 If you found a problem that requires correction, go back to one of the previous steps.
 If everything looks good, you have completed the tutorial and can read below for more detail on how things work.